brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-yuna.md

 ---
 layout: article.njk
-meta_title: "Yuna from Final Fantasy X in DnD"
+meta_title: "How to Build Yuna from Final Fantasy X in DnD"
 meta_description: "Yuna is a support caster who guides spirits into the afterlife and consoles their loved ones who are left behind.
 Is there an equivalent in DnD?
 Yes!"
 author: "Brandon Gregory"
 section_name: final-fantasy